Recently, when discussing EDC, a community member at ISG asked:

 All of these items are useful, and all of them pick up where our physiological limitations leave off.
 We have no natural ability to shape things with our nails, create light, or exert mechanical leaverage, therefore these items represent a bridge between our physical limitations and our learned abilities.

 With these items at your disposal, you’re well on your way to handling the vast majority of situations daily life throws at us, as well as those unpredictable moments when it matters most.
+It's not meant to be a "all inclusive" discussion on the topic of EDC - which we do have and can be found in our Article on Lines of Equipment: EDC, and again in "EDC: Everybody's Wrong".

 In conclusion, this gear represents what we assess as the “bare minimums” in terms of an EDC.
 As you become more skilled, we can build on this framework to add abilities and equipment.